AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • If you visit home often and need your vehicle on occasion, you can utilize USAA’s pay-per-mile coverage

-• USAA offers a 15 percent discount on your comprehensive coverage when you garage your vehicle on a military installation, including Camp Dodge near Johnston, Iowa.
+• USAA offers a 15 percent discount on your comprehensive coverage when you garage your vehicle on a military installation, such as Camp Dodge near Johnston, Iowa.

 Perks for Military Families